There are many different types of materials that we can use when a patient needs to have a dental crown placed.

-In clinical situations where esthetics are paramount, we are able to take advantage of newer ceramic improvements and fabricate what are known as all-ceramic crowns.
-Ceramic crowns are lifelike and have coloring and light reflecting properties that more resemble natural teeth.
+In officeal situations where esthetics are paramount, we are able to take advantage of newer ceramic improvements and fabricate what is known as all-ceramic crowns.
+Ceramic crowns are lifelike and have coloring and light-reflecting properties that more resemble natural teeth.
 Plus, because the crowns are all-ceramic and have no metal, you will never see “black lines” around the edges.
-Ceramic crowns are very strong, and allow patients to have the benefit of a great-looking restoration that is very functional.
+Ceramic crowns are very strong and allow patients to have the benefit of a great-looking restoration that is very functional.
 Of all of the types of crowns available today, ceramic crowns are quickly becoming the most popular restoration when a crown is needed.

 Implant crowns use the same materials as crowns for natural teeth — the difference is that an implant crown is attached to an implant and not to a natural tooth.
 Once again the choice of the material for your implant crown will depend upon where in the mouth the implant is located, and on the patient’s esthetic needs.

-Ultimately, the type of dental crown that we place on your tooth is something that you and Dr. Markham will decide together based on your specific clinical situation.
+Ultimately, the type of dental crown that we place on your tooth is something that you and Dr. Markham will decide on together based on your specific officeal situation.